monicahardt/PassiveReplication/README.md

 # PassiveReplication
+# Distibuted Dictionary

-To run the program you have to open up four different terminals
+To run the program you have to open up three different terminals

-In the first three terminals, you have to start the three respective servers.
-They have to be started at port 5001, 5002 and 5003.
+In the first two terminals, you have to start the three respective servers.
+They have to be started at port 5001 and 5002.

 Feel free to copy the following three lines to each respective terminal to start the servers:

     go run server/server.go -port 5001
     go run server/server.go -port 5002
-    go run server/server.go -port 5003

 In the last terminal you have to open the frontend and the client on a port of your choosing To do so feel free to copy the following line:

-    go run client/frontend.go client/client.go c-port 8080
+    go run client/client.go c-port 8080

 It is important to wait for everything to be connected.
-Write in the exam that we could lock things to make sure that you cannot continue until everything is done

-We have chosen that it is the server with the highest portnumber that is always chosen to be the leader.
-This also makes it easier in the frontend, where is there is a leadercrash we just delete the server with the higest portnumber knowing that the leader MUST have been that one.
+If you want to add a word to the dictionary write the word "add" in your client terminal, and push enter.
+Then write the word you want to add to the dictionary, example: hello and press enter

+then write the definition to the word, example: greeting and press enter.
+(The definition can only be one word)
+Then you have added a word and definition to the dictionary.

+If you want to read a defininition from the dictionary write the word "read" in your client terminal, and push enter. then write the word you want a definition of, example: hello and press enter

+The definition will then appear.

+To crash a server use control + c on your mac keyboard (I don't know on windows and linux)